Loading... Please wait...

 Vitamins D3 and K2 are rarely talked about in mainstream medicine, so don't expect your General Practitioner to prescribe these important nutrients or even recommend them.
 Unfortunately the average 'doctor' has little interest in disease prevention!
 If you are lucky, they might prescribe Vitamin D pills when a risk of rickets is suspected, however, Vitamin D3 formulations should ALWAYS contain Vitamin K2 (MK4 + MK7).

-Thanks to the publication of free-to-view educational videos by Doctor Berg and other highly qualified physicians, health-conscious individuals can make informed diet and lifestyle choices that could enable them to enjoy a long and active life.
+Thanks to the publication of free-to-view educational videos by Doctor Eric Berg DC and other highly qualified physicians, health-conscious individuals can make informed diet and lifestyle choices that could enable them to enjoy a long and active life.

 Primal Food Store recommends Solray-D, the world's leading Physician formulated Vitamin D3 and K2 (MK4 + MK7) Liposome oral spray supplement.